GeoArkadeep/Stresslog/README.md

 - Be respectful when engaging with maintainers and other contributors.
 - Don't spam issues or PRs asking for approvals.
 We review things at our own pace.
-- No entitled behavior—contributing is a privilege, not a right.
 - **Forking this repo does not grant ownership.** All forks must comply with AGPL, and **the original copyright notices must be retained in all files**.

 That’s it.
 Play nice, write good code, and we’ll all get along fine. 🚀